Oomeeth/EasyGamesAPI/README.md

 # Comments:

 I was able to learn a lot about building a web API from scratch using ASP.NET.
 I started the project on the 5/06/2022 and was able to learn the basic concepts of ASP.NET and APIs fast enough.
-Unfortunately, I was not able to do certain optional tasks due to time constraints.
+I was able to complete, both optional and required features.

 I also have good knowledge of Android Development with Java and can be viewed from my Repo: https://github.com/Oomeeth/Cr8v-Properties.

 Thank you.

 # Link to demo: